gpschool/gpschool.github.io/index.md

-As part of the [Open Data Science Initiative](http://ml.dcs.shef.ac.uk/odss/) we have also begun a series of schools on "Data Science" starting with the first in Kenya June 2015.
+As part of the [Open Data Science Initiative](http://ml.dcs.shef.ac.uk/odss/) we have also begun a series of schools on [Data Science in Africa](http://www.datascienceafrica.org/) starting with the [first in Kenya June 2015](http://www.datascienceafrica.org/dsa2015/).
+The next will be in [Arusha, Tanzania in July 2017](http://www.datascienceafrica.org/dsa2017/).

 Neil also presented on Gaussian processes at the [2015 Sydney Machine Learning Summer